SuperAayush/KLT-Killercoda/lifecycleToolkit/finish.md

 - Dig deeper by [reading the official documentation](https://lifecycle.keptn.sh).
 - Need help?
 Ask in the [Keptn Slack channel](https://slack.keptn.sh) of [#keptn in the CNCF Slack channel](https://cloud-native.slack.com/archives/C017GAX90GM).
-- Found a bug or issue?
+- Found a bug or issue in this tutorial?
 [Create an issue on GitHub](https://github.com/SuperAayush/KLT-Killercoda/issues/new)